-Tucked into a side road just off the Ranelagh Triangle, this cosy Gallic outpost marks a coming of age both for Brioche and chef-patron Gavin McDonagh.
+Tucked into a side road just off the Ranelagh Triangle, the opening of this cosy Gallic outpost marked a coming of age both for Brioche and chef-patron Gavin McDonagh.

 Brioche began life on Aungier Street, growing from a popular lunchtime café to a busy but cramped evening spot for French tapas.
-The café layout and tiny kitchen were restrictive, especially for a chef who has worked in some of Dublin’s top restaurants.
+The café layout and tiny kitchen were restrictive, especially for someone who is a former Euro-Toques Young Chef of the Year and has represented Ireland in international competition, as well as working in top restaurants both here and abroad.

-His new Ranelagh space has been tricked out with reclaimed fittings, including the floors and doors, a glowing antique stove in the foyer which makes for a warm welcome, and, most importantly, a bigger kitchen.
+The move to Ranelagh brought a space that was tricked out with reclaimed fittings, including the floors and doors, a glowing antique stove in the foyer which makes for a warm welcome, and, most importantly, a bigger kitchen.

 The main dining room is lined with banquettes and leather dining chairs; the seats are exceptionally comfortable, although the banquettes are too deep.
 The open kitchen overlooks the small room where a calm brigade of chefs can be watched serving up beautifully presented food.

 Dishes are a little larger than starters, so ideal for sharing.
-Some plates are more successful than others, and while there’s a great choice of interesting meat and seafood plates – perhaps pig’s head croquette or Kilkeel Harbour crab salad – Brioche’s vegetarian dishes are especially thoughtful.
+There’s a great choice of interesting meat and seafood plates – perhaps pig’s head croquette or Kilkeel Harbour crab salad – but Brioche’s vegetarian dishes are especially thoughtful.

-Staff are well trained, from explaining the menu to delivering the lovely individual brioche loaves to each diner, and add to the relaxed atmosphere.
+Restaurant Manager Patrick McArdle joined the team in 2015 and his front of house staff are well trained.
+From explaining the menu to delivering the lovely individual brioche loaves to each diner, their professional expertise adds to the relaxed atmosphere and enjoyment of a meal here.

 A clever wine list has been assembled with useful headings, with almost everything available by the glass and a lovely montage of the small winemakers they source from directly.